 Temperature to cook a convection oven turkey

-Convection oven turkey is cooked at a lower temperature (325F), where roasting in a conventional oven is typically done at a higher temperature (350F).
+On the convection setting it should be cooked at a lower temperature (325°F), where roasting in a conventional oven is typically done at a higher temperature (350°F).

-It’s best to roast the turkey on the lowest rack, where the bird itself will be centered in the oven.
+It’s best to place it on the lowest rack, where the bird itself will be centered in the oven.

 How long does it take to thaw a turkey?